YOUR QUESTIONS ANSWERED

-How do I remove any bubbles that may occur during application?
+How do I remove bubbles that may appear during application?

 During the application process some air may be trapped between the Vinyl and the surface creating tiny bubbles, to get rid of this simply use a pin to prick the bubble.

 AVOIDING PROBLEMS WITH WALL DECALS - NON REFUNDABLE

 The following information will help you avoid problems with the sticking up of your stickers.
 Be assured we have not had problems with our products quality.
 This information is to help you avoid creating a problem that can cause your wall sticker not to adhere correctly.
 Nearly all problems with not sticking are related to the wall surface itself or when the wall is not prepared properly rather than the actual stickers themselves.

 There are number events that can interfere with the adhesion of the stickers:

 If you have recently repainted the wall, you need to wait about six weeks, especially in winter as paint drying time increases, before you can put anything on to the surface.
 This is because the drying process of paint is really evapouration of the solvents in the paint itself.
 These solvents will find their way into the adhesive on the stickers and render the “stick” ineffective.